Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Results

-The results are shown in Figure~\ref{fig:level3scalemoe} for $f_\mathrm{binary}=$70\%.
+The results are shown in Figure~\ref{fig:level3scalemoe} for $f_\mathrm{binary}=$70\% and 36\%.
 Comparing the previous Figures~\ref{fig:level3scale70} and \ref{fig:level3scale36} based on model-I, we can see the main trends remain very similar, when $f_\mathrm{binary}$ is the same but the binary orbital element distribution models are different.
 Despite the differences in the models, $M(<r_\mathrm{half})$ are almost all inflated, and $M(200-300\mathrm{pc})$ are more likely deflated.
-The green triangles are repeats of the black squares from Figures~\ref{fig:level3scale70} and \ref{fig:level3scale36}, which are consistent with the new measurements, indicating no prominent model dependences.
+Red dots below unity on average have more negative radial gradients in their LOSV dispersion profiles.
+The green triangles are repeats of the black squares from Figures~\ref{fig:level3scale70} and \ref{fig:level3scale36}, which are consistent with the new measurements, indicating no prominent model dependencies.